This tutorial explains the recommended method of creating a clustered Looker configuration.

 Finding your Git SSH deploy keys

 Where Looker stores Git SSH deploy keys depends on the release when the project was created:

-- For projects created in a pre-4.8 release, the deploy keys are stored in the server’s native SSH directory,
+- For projects created in a pre-Looker 4.8, the deploy keys are stored in the server’s native SSH directory,

-- For projects created in 4.8 or a later release, the deploy keys are stored in a Looker-controlled directory,
+- For projects created in Looker 4.8 or later, the deploy keys are stored in a Looker-controlled directory,

 Modifying a Looker cluster

 After creating a Looker cluster, you can add or remove nodes without making changes to the other clustered nodes.

 Upgrading a Cluster to a New Looker Release

-Upgrades may involve schema changes to Looker’s internal database which would not be compatible with previous versions.
-To upgrade Looker to a new version, there are two methods.
+Upgrades may involve schema changes to Looker’s internal database that would not be compatible with previous versions of Looker.
+To upgrade Looker, there are two methods.

 - Create a backup of the application database.

 - Stop all of the cluster’s nodes.

 - Replace the JAR file on each server.

 - Start each node one at a time.

 This method decreases downtime but will lose any changes made between creating the replica and pointing the proxy server to the new nodes.
 For example, if someone adds users or creates Looks during the transition, those changes might not be captured in the new application database.

 To upgrade using this faster but less complete method is to:

 - Create a replica of Looker’s application database.

 - Start a new cluster pointed at the replica.

 - Point the proxy server or load balancer to the new nodes.
 Then you could stop the old nodes.